-The Environmental Toxicology program within the University of Washington Department of Environmental and Occupational Health prepares students to investigate and communicate the effects of toxic agents on human health and the environment.
+The Environmental Toxicology degree options in the University of Washington Department of Environmental and Occupational Health prepares students to investigate and communicate the effects of toxic agents on human health and the environment.

 The field of toxicology is focused on developing improved ways to identify and ameliorate the harmful effects of chemical, physical, and biological agents at all levels of biological organization, from molecules to complex ecosystems.
 University of Washington toxicologists investigate a broad scope of the field and integrate tools and methods of biochemistry, molecular biology, physiology, epidemiology and biostatistics.

-The program offers an MS and PhD degree in Environmental Toxicology.
+The program offers two MS degree options, MS in Applied Toxicology or MS in Environmental Toxicology, and a PhD in Environmental Toxicology.